 “We are seeing a movement toward cultural competency training as one policy solution to improve justice system outcomes” said Jeff Lichtenberg, Jefferson County Community Justice Director and LPSCC member.
 “To truly provide equitable treatment, we must have a multi-system approach to understand the backgrounds and cultures of those we serve and make sure system resources are culturally relevant.”

-Please join the Let’s Talk Diversity Coalition and the Jefferson County Local Public Safety Coordination Council for a public signing ceremony of the Resolution on Friday December 6th, 2013 @ 2:00pm at the Jefferson County Annex Building, 66 SE D St., Madras.
-Light refreshments will be provided.
+The Let’s Talk Diversity Coalition and the Jefferson County Local Public Safety Coordination Council held a public signing ceremony of the Resolution on Friday December 6th, 2013 @ 2:00pm at the Jefferson County Annex Building, 66 SE D St., Madras.
+Photos are from this event.